waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** SEND *index* *port*

-The :samp:`SEND` command causes the specified image to be sent from the server to the client.
+The :ref:`protocol_send` command causes the specified image to be sent from the server to the client.
 The parameters are as follows:

 *index*
     Specifies the zero-based index of the image that the client wants the